Oat Grass Lodge

 A selection of indoor and outdoor games are provided for the enjoyment of children at the lodge.

 Two dogs are very welcome at Oat Grass Lodge at a charge of £20 per dog but should be kept to the utility/boot room until clean and dry and for sleeping.
 They must be kept out of the bedrooms and off the furniture.
 The outside decked area is unfenced therefore dogs should be supervised and kept on leads in this area.

 High quality linen and towels.
 A hairdryer is provided in each of the bedrooms.

 Wi-Fi & Mobile Coverage

 The lodge benefits from fast fibre broadband.
-Mobile reception is poor within the property but the signal improves outside.
+Mobile reception is limited within the property but the signal improves directly outside.
 EE provides the best signal.
-A landline is provided for incoming and emergency calls.

 There is heating throughout the property, with a wood burning stove in the sitting room.
 An initial supply of logs is provided.

-The lodge sits on a site in a development of twelve other properties, all in the same style and in private ownership.
+The lodge sits in a development of twelve other properties, all in the same style and in private ownership.

 With friendly local shops, quaint tea-rooms, cosy pubs and restaurants in nearby Bamburgh (2 miles) as well as miles upon miles of stunning white sands, it is part of the reason visitors return to this area year-after-year, and why it remains one of the most popular beach destinations in Northumberland.